Dhghomon/easy_rust/README.md

 If you want to get variables from an array, you can put their names inside `[]` to destructure it.
-This is the same as using a tuple in `match` statements or to get variables from a struct.
+This is the same as using a tuple in `match` statements or destructuring to get variables from a struct.

 ```rust
 fn main() {